usedhondacivic/usedhondacivic.github.io/projects/string_art_generator/content.md

 No React, no bootstrap, no huge dependency list, and it does exactly what it needs to do and nothing more.
 Software bloat is the quickest way to make you hate your own project and never finish it, so fight the urge to pickup the shiniest library whenever the going gets tough.

-## Further research: Computed Tomography and Fast Fourier Transforms
+## Further Research: Computed Tomography and Fast Fourier Transforms

 This project took me down an interesting rabit hole worth some further exploration.
 I want to briefly cover it here, in hopes someone will take a crack at them down the line.